Jack Ruby Shoots Lee Harvey Oswald: Background

 There was competition in the newspaper business and Jack Beers, who worked for The Dallas Morning News, captured a similar image which was taken six-tenths of a second before Jackson's.
-The Beers image was taken a split second before Ruby fired.
 Beers' image was first to press but the Jackson image was preferred because it captured the instant of Oswald being shot.
 Beers's image showed Ruby already stepping forward with his .38-caliber Colt Cobra revolver the instant before he fired.
 A 2002 article describes the picture as “showing Ruby emerging from the shadows with gun fully extended.
 But the look on Oswald's face -sullen, indifferent, even bored -and that of the officers leading him in handcuffs indicates none of them has even seen Ruby, much less sensed the impending chaos”.
 Beers's friends and family said he never got over the fact that he missed capturing the Pulitzer Prize-winning photograph.

 When authorities notified the reporters in the police headquarters basement that Oswald was coming, Jackson got his Nikon S3 35 mm camera ready.
 Jackson had been to the Dallas Police headquarters basement for prisoner transfers many times so he knew where to stand in order to get the best photograph.
 He said, "I picked a spot...
 I prefocused the camera about 11 feet in front of me."
 Jackson said as part of his preparation, he made sure to check the camera's wind lever multiple times.
 Jackson was initially blocked and had to lean across a vehicle to get a vantage point.
 The reporters were arranged in a semi-circle and the door where Oswald would enter was 11 ft in front of them.
 Jackson also readied his camera's flash before looking into his camera's view finder to see Oswald approaching.